sharpliner/sharpliner/docs/AzureDevOps/DefinitionReference.md

 For each of these, there are two ways how you can define these.

-Either you new them the regular way though this requires a longer syntax
+Either you "new" them the regular way though this requires a longer syntax
 ```csharp
 ...
     Steps =